casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/transfer-token-to-contract.md

 ## Scenario 2 - Maintaining a Reusable Purse within Contract Logic {#scenario2}

 The second scenario involves more complex internal logic to allow for a purse's reuse.
-The contract itself keeps track of a purse, associated with the caller, as a means of internal bookkeeping.
+The contract itself keeps track of a purse associated with the caller as internal bookkeeping.

-In [Scenario 1](#scenario1), the newly created purse serves as a pure means of transferring tokens from the caller to the callee.
+In [Scenario 1](#scenario1), the newly created purse is a pure means of transferring tokens from the caller to the callee.
 In contrast, Scenario 2 maintains an internal purse associated with the caller's address.
 This purse serves as token storage for actions the caller wishes the contract to undertake on their behalf.
 It differs from [Scenario 1's Advanced Variation](#scenario1-advanced) in that the purse in question is under the control of the contract rather than the caller.

-Scenario 2 offers a less wasteful means of transferring tokens to a contract, but comes with the added burden of internal complexity.
+Scenario 2 offers a less wasteful means of transferring tokens to a contract but comes with the added burden of internal complexity.
 When choosing between the two scenarios, you must evaluate the scope and needs of your project and choose accordingly.

 ```